-Mathematical calculations are published in the latest issue of the scientific journal “Physical Review“.
+The scientist’s mathematical calculations are published in the latest issue of the scientific journal “Physical Review“.
 Professor Amos Ori of Israel Institute of Technology used mathematical models to substantiate the possibility of time travel.

 According to the calculations by Amos Ori, in the case of transforming a curved space-time structure into a funnel-shaped or a ring, travel back in time becomes possible.
 In this case, with each new segment of this concentric structure, we would be able to go deeper and deeper into the time continuum.

 The first mention of the black holes dates back to the 18th century.
-A scientist by the name of Pierre Simon Laplace suggested the existence of invisible cosmic bodies, which have gravity forces powerful enough so that not a single ray of light is reflected from within these objects.
+Scientist Pierre Simon Laplace suggested the existence of invisible cosmic bodies, which have gravity forces powerful enough so that not a single ray of light is reflected from within these objects.
 In order for the light to be reflected from a black hole, its speed would need to exceed the speed of light.
-Only in the 20th century scientists have postulated that the speed of light cannot be exceeded.
+Only in the 20th-century scientists have postulated that the speed of light cannot be exceeded.

 At the same time, the scientist points out that the process of technological advancements is so rapid that no one can tell what possibilities the humanity will be having in just a few decades.

-According to the scientist, the body with a large mass distorts the space-time continuum, and objects moving at the speed approaching the light speed will have their time continuum decelerated.
-So, for us, travelling of some particles in outer space will last thousands of years, but for the particles themselves, the travel will take only a few minutes.
+According to the scientist, the body with a large mass distorts the space-time continuum, and objects moving at the speed approaching the light-speed will have their time continuum decelerated.
+So, for us, the journey of some particles in outer space will last thousands of years, but for the particles themselves, the travel will take only a few minutes.

-The distortion of space-time continuum causes gravity: objects near massive bodies move around them with distorted trajectories.
-The distorted trajectories of space-time continuum can form loops, and an object which is moving along this path will inevitably fall into its own path from the past.
+The distortion of the space-time continuum causes gravity: objects near massive bodies move around them with distorted trajectories.
+The distorted trajectories of the space-time continuum can form loops, and an object which is moving along this path will inevitably fall into its own path from the past.